mmistakes/minimal-mistakes/_pages/self-checkin-eng.md

 ![table](/assets/images/checkin/table-1.jpg)

+Inside the 3d printer there is a security camera I have already disconnected and turned off for you, so your privascy.

 For any needs or concerns, you can contact me through the **AirBnb app** or at **+39 348 2201 205**

 Enjoy your stay!
+Nicola